abego/SpringerProfessionalArticlesDownloader/README.md

-# ATTENTION: TThe Project is abandoned and is no longer maintained.
+# ATTENTION: The Project is abandoned and is no longer maintained.

 # Springer Professional Articles Downloader (Tampermonkey UserScript)